trixi-framework/TrixiParticles.jl/rigid_contact_main_port_plan.md

 Port it by architectural slice:

-- shared runtime first,
+- shared active helpers and diagnostics first,
-- shared history/callback plumbing second,
+- friction/history runtime fields together with callback plumbing second,
-- wall-specific reductions third,
+- wall-specific reductions and active wall controls third,
 - wall-only projection fourth,
 - user-facing typed wall models last,
 - and cleanup only after the functional stack is stable.